- Peaks of the Balkans

 Length of the hike: 15.5 km (9.6 miles)

 Downhill walk: 440 m (1443 ft)

 After two days of mixed hiking in diverse environments, this track will be dominated by greenery.
-The entire hike will expose you to abundant flora of the region that fills the pastures.
-Villagers on the way will offer their natural produce but also other drinks and refreshments.
+The entire hike will expose you to the abundant flora of the region that fills the pastures.
+Villagers on the way will offer their natural products but also other drinks and refreshments.
 Two makeshift cafes under a canopy of trees give a unique charm to this trail.
-The scenery will be also filled with sheep, goats, cows and horses that support the local economy.
-On this trail you will pass by some of the oldest woodlands in the world.
+The scenery will be also filled with sheep, goats, cows, and horses that support the local economy.
+On this trail, you will pass by some of the oldest woodlands in the world.

 Cultural note: Gashi Valley starts in this region.
 The woodlands have been under UNESCO protection since 2017 as part of the Primeval Beech Forests of the Carpathians.
 The woodlands are also part of the Ancient Beech Forests of Germany that now stretch over 12 countries.